Assistant Research Professor, Data Science

 - Ph.D. in Data Sciences or core academic discipline with data science emphasis

 - The ability to secure independent funding

-- The desire and ability to work in a collaborative and dynamic environment with a diverse team evidenced through prior projects
+- The desire and ability to work in a collaborative and dynamic environmental with a diverse team evidenced through prior projects

 - Superior written and oral communication skills

-- Prior involvement in securing research funding (either from government sources or industry partnerships)
+- Prior involvement in securing research funding (from government sources, private foundations, or industry partnerships)

-- Evidence of serving as a mentor to students or as an advisor to businesses
+- Evidence of serving as a mentor to students and/or as an advisor to businesses, or organizations

-- Experience with technology commercialization (securing patents, startup formation, etc.)
+- Experience with technology commercialization (such as, but not limited to securing patents, startup formation, etc.)

-- Desire to be a part of a unique cohort of energetic and ambitious data science research faculty who come from different disciplines, but together can contribute to substantive paradigm shifts
+- Desire to be a part of an experimental cohort of energetic and ambitious data science research faculty who come from different disciplines, but together can contribute to substantive paradigm shifts

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.